-We employ two counsellors who can meet with the girls on Monday, Wednesday and Friday afternoons.
-All matters are classed as medical and treated in the strictest confidence unless the girl gives permission for information to be shared with a defined group of staff.
+We employ two counsellors who can meet with students on Monday, Wednesday and Friday afternoons.
+All matters are classed as medical and treated in the strictest confidence unless the student gives permission for information to be shared with a defined group of staff.
 After an initial consultation, a series of follow-up sessions are arranged and funded privately by parents.

-We are also in contact with other local counsellors and on occasions, may recommend one of them to a girl’s family.
-Every girl has free telephone or email access to the school’s Independent Listeners who are not trained counsellors, but offer a listening ear in absolute confidentiality.
+We are also in contact with other local counsellors and on occasions, may recommend one of them to a student's family.
+Every student has free telephone or email access to the school’s Independent Listeners who are not trained counsellors, but offer a listening ear in absolute confidentiality.